Platform & Directory admins

 Directory administrators ("Content admin")

-- Their home dashboard headline reads Content admin.
+- Their dashboard headline reads Content admin rather than showing hiring metrics.

 |---|---|

-Messaging tip for CS / Partnerships: describe Directory admins as owning skills content quality whereas Platform admins steer systems policy.
+For CS and Partnerships conversations: describe Directory admins as owning skills content quality, while Platform admins steer systems policy and configuration.

 See also